itsnoviefools/itsnoviefools/README.md

 - 👀 I’m interested in games and anime
 - 🌱 I’m currently learning to be a writer
 - 💞️ I’m looking to collaborate on writing
-- 📫 How to reach me discord
+- 📫 How to reach me discord lil mamas novie#4674

 <!---
 itsnoviefools/itsnoviefools is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.